Signed in as:

 Use the resources below to begin planning your space.
 There is a lot of information on this page and it can be at bit overwhelming at first.
 But, spending the time to research plants will ultimately bring you the most success!
 No one can do the work for you.
 Being a (successful) DIY gardener means putting in the time to learn your site conditions, study plants, and dig deep on the fundamentals of nature based gardening principles.
 If that doesn't sound like it is for you then you may want to hire a professional to work for or with you.
 Contact us for recommendations for your area or to discuss ways to go about finding and hiring a professional to help you.

-Two of our preferred wholesale plant growers, Glover Perennials and Van Berkum Nursery have wonderful searchable plant databases on their websites.
+Our preferred perennial grower, Glover Perennials has a wonderful searchable plant database on their websites.
 You can search by your special growing conditions, by plant height, bloom time and even bloom color to find the right plant for your place!
 Be sure to include "Northeast Native" in your search criteria.
 We also sell the very popular American Beauties line of native plants grown by Pride's Corner Farms in nearby Connecticut.
 American Beauties has many very helpful tools and resources on their website to make the process of including native plants in your gardens easier.
 We encourage you to use these resources and make good plans!
 If you have your heart set on a specific plant or need large quantities of any varieties be sure to outreach to us to discuss special order options - note that all of the fabulous growers that we source from are wholesale only, they do not sell to the general public.

 Grow Native Massachusetts offers a wonderful array of plant lists and landscape guides designed for homeowners in our region on their website.
 Visit and dig in!